Soft & Pillowy Vegan Snickerdoodles (Gluten Free Option!)

-This is the only vegan snickerdoodle cookies recipe you’ll ever need!
-Chewy and soft, these undetectably healthy vegan snickerdoodle cookies are easy to make and completely egg free, dairy free, gluten free, and low in sugar!
+This is the only vegan snickerdoodles recipe you’ll ever need!
+Chewy and pillowy soft, these undetectably dairy free vegan snickerdoodle cookies are easy to make and completely egg free, dairy free, gluten free, and low in sugar!

 As cookie season is quickly approaching, I thought I’d whip up a batch of one of my favorite and surprisingly easy vegan cookie recipes of the fall and winter months.